Feeds pull streams of content from websites or social networks into your program. Connect Twitter, Pinterest, or any site with a standard RSS Feed.

 All posts pulled into the program via feeds will appear on the Planner page.

-- Posts from auto-published feeds appear with published status, and are assigned to the channels the feed is assigned to.
+- Posts from auto-published feeds appear with published status and are assigned to the topics the feed is assigned to.

-- You can filter the Planner page by channel and feed type (i.e. RSS, Twitter, etc.) to view posts from specific channels and feed types.
+- You can filter the Planner page by topic and feed type (i.e. RSS, Twitter, etc.) to view posts from specific topics and feed types.

 Needs Review Feeds